How to use enumerate() in Python

 Using enumerate() with incorrect parameter order

-The enumerate() function expects its arguments in a specific order: the iterable first, then the optional start value.
-It's a frequent slip-up to reverse them, which causes a TypeError because the function gets an integer where it expects a sequence.
-The code below demonstrates this common mistake.
+The enumerate() function expects the iterable first, followed by the optional start argument.
+It's a common slip-up to reverse this order, which immediately triggers a TypeError because the function gets an unexpected input.
+See this error in action below.

 fruits = ['apple', 'banana', 'cherry']